nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests list all contacts.
-2. System adds the new contact into its system. <br>
+2. System shows a list of all contacts. <br>
 Use case ends.

 **Extensions**